hwedwards/ASClinic/docs/software/building_blocks_for_autonomous_systems.rst

 * :ref:`Interrogating and adjusting (web) camera setting via command line. <building-block-usb-camera-settings>`

-* :ref:`Recording images from a (web) camera, and subsequently using these for calibrating the intrinsic parameters. <building-block-camera-calibration>`
+* :ref:`Recording images from a (web) camera, and subsequently using these for calibrating the intrinsic parameters. <building-block-image-streaming-with-ros>`

 * :ref:`Detecting ArUco fiducial markers in (web) camera images, and estimating the pose of the marker relative to the camera <building-block-aruco-detection>`.

+* :ref:`Steam ROS Image type messages to be viewed from any browser on the network <building-block-image-streaming-with-ros>`.

 * :ref:`Setting up an I2C communication bus. <building-block-i2c>`